realhuman101/BraillePhone/README.md

 ### Project Installation

 To install the project, either `git clone` the repository or download the ZIP file with the green `code` button above.
+See the [usage](#usage) section for more information.

 ## Usage